ragle/searchlight/README.md

 ##Quick Start

-For more details or help getting started, check out our [quick start tutorial](http://docs.vivosearchlight.org/#quick-start-tutorial).
+For more detailed help on getting started, check out our [quick start tutorial](http://docs.vivosearchlight.org/#quick-start-tutorial).

 Create a simple bookmarklet to host the client side app: